Alan-Dimitriev/EvolutionaryComputingWoWShaman/README.md

-# EvolutionaryComputingWoWShaman
-Using Evolutionary Computing To Find The Ideal Shaman Healing Spell Rotation In World of Warcraft
+# Using Evolutionary Computing To Find The Ideal Shaman Healing Spell Rotation In World of Warcraft

 This study proposes the creation of an evolutionary algorithm to find what the best single target healing spell rotation for shamans